 Our continued success will depend on our ability to attract and retain qualified personnel.
 We compete with other businesses in our markets for qualified employees.
 From time to time, the labor supply is tight in some of our markets.
 A shortage of qualified employees would require us to enhance our wage and benefits packages to compete more effectively for employees, to hire more expensive temporary employees or to contract for services with more expensive third-party vendors.
+The relocation of our corporate headquarters from California to Texas, discussed in greater detail in Note 10 of our consolidated financial statements included in Item 8 of this report, may temporarily exacerbate this risk.
 Labor is one of our highest costs and relatively small increases in labor costs per employee could materially affect our cost structure.
 If we fail to attract and retain qualified employees, control our labor costs during periods of declining volumes, or recover any increased labor costs through increased prices we charge for our services or otherwise offset such increases with cost savings in other areas, our operating margins could suffer.
 Disposal and related transportation costs are our second highest cost category.
 If we incur increased disposal and related transportation costs to dispose of solid waste, and if, in either case, we are unable to pass these costs on to our customers, our operating results would suffer.